 It’s unlikely that you’ll be able to eat T-Bone steak on a regular basis unless you’re filthy rich.
 If you do get your hands on some T-Bone steak, though, then it’s recommended that you either grill or broil the steak for maximum flavor.
 The T-Bone’s bone is actually favorable in the cut for this reason, as heat is conducted through bone, cooking the steak more evenly than other cuts.

-Tenderloin Steak
+Tenderloin

 This list wouldn’t be complete without the obvious winner, the tenderloin steak.
-As the name suggests, this top-of-the-line steak has its supreme tenderness as its defining characteristic.
-This cut of beef is one of if not the most prized cut of beef and is a staple in many fine-dining restaurants all around the world.
+As the name suggests, this top-of-the-line steak has supreme tenderness as its defining characteristic.
+This cut of beef is one of if not the most prized cuts of beef and is a staple in many fine-dining restaurants all around the world.

 Tenderloin steak comes in many different forms.
 You can buy them unpeeled (where the steak still has the skin and fats attached to it) or peeled (with only the skin and without the fat).
 The most expensive form of tenderloin is PSMOs (read as “pismos”), an acronym that stands for “peeled, silver skin removed, and side muscle left on”.

 Other than the presence or absence of skin and fat, tenderloin also comes in different cuts.
-The three cuts of tenderloin are the butt, center-cut, and tail cuts, which are used in a wide variety of premium dishes, such as carpaccio, beef Wellington, and beef Stroganoff.’
+The three cuts of tenderloin are the butt, center-cut, and tail cuts, which are used in a wide variety of premium dishes, such as carpaccio, beef Wellington, and beef stroganoff.

 Secret Recommendation!
 Ribeye Cap